AN OLD FAVOURITE

-Several kinds of grevillia taunted me from the roadside when last I drove about the park, especially the brilliant yellow blooms that always seem to be too far from the road or trail when I wanted a photo.
+Several kinds of grevillea taunted me from the roadside when last I drove about the park, especially the brilliant yellow blooms that always seem to be too far from the road or trail when I wanted a photo.
 These bits of detail add subtle colours to the desert.
-Silvery-green blades of grass contrast, rich red rivers of sand, brilliant yellow highlights from native wattle and grevillia, bright pink stars from succulents and subtle purple petals that hide under the scrub.
+Silvery-green blades of grass contrast, rich red rivers of sand, brilliant yellow highlights from native wattle and grevillea, bright pink stars from succulents and subtle purple petals that hide under the scrub.

 Often it proved that I hadn't the time to stop and photograph flowers, I was racing for sunset and had no time left for the little things.

 The same thing happened the next morning after my sunrise shoot, when I had an appointment to keep with the airport.
 Under a particular shrub, a wiry bush little taller than my ankles, popped out the most delicate little red and yellow flowers.
 They reminded me of kangaroo paws, but on a diminutive scale.
 The flowers in fact appear to be in hiding, shaded by the bush and edging themselves out into the world with extreme caution.
 I can't say my photos do this bush justice, having stopped for a second to pause and admire them while heading elsewhere with my photo tour.
 I wish I could have stopped for an hour.